Edmodo has now been set up for year 11 English students.

 The vision of Burnham Grammar School’s English department is to foster students’ love of reading and writing through creativity and pursuing new ideas.
 Obviously the main aim is to achieve the highest possible standards for all of our pupils culminating in excellence in results.
 But we aim to achieve that through an enjoyment of learning.
 Therefore, we strive to ensure that our curriculum is rich and diverse through topic choices and delivered with a range of learning experiences both within and outside of the classroom, I am proud to say we offer that, and if you look at the topic outlines for each year you’ll clearly how each year builds upon prior learning.

 The study of English at Burnham Grammar School provides the gateway to future success; it is a subject which fosters creativity and debate and leads to excellence in communication of ideas.
 Wider reading is essential, both to enrich vocabulary and extend experience.
-In key stage 3, the study of English literature provides a wealth of novels, plays and poetry whist the broad range of writing activities develops students sophisticated literacy skills.
-At BGS, we firmly believe that success at the higher levels is underpinned by a breadth and depth of knowledge and practice at key stage 3, and our sharp focus on both literature and language reflects this.
+In key stage three, the study of English literature provides a wealth of novels, plays and poetry whist the broad range of writing activities develops students sophisticated literacy skills.
+At BGS, we firmly believe that success at the higher levels is underpinned by a breadth and depth of knowledge and practice at key stage three, and our sharp focus on both literature and language reflects this.
 All students have one hour guided reading and one hour of literacy a week in addition to the topics you’ll see in the curriculum outline, this allows them to take control of their own learning and develop their personal style ready for Key stage four.

 This focus further developed during GCSE, where students study for discreet qualifications in English Language and English Literature (EDEXCEL 1-9).
 There is no longer any coursework at GCSE level but students work toward a stand-alone Diploma in spoken communication, giving them a potential total of three qualifications.
 With the renewed emphasis on skills, rather than rote learning, we firmly believe that the structure and pace of the curriculum is vital to success.
 The range of skills required by the new examination is wide and varied, however our curriculum is designed to begin development of these in Year 7, so by the time students get to Year 9, and formally begin their GCSE study, they are already well prepared to meet the challenges offered.
 You can see from the curriculum outline just how topics build year upon year to present students with the best opportunity for success.